micmic210/mildew-detection-app/README.md

 ## Project Overview

-The cherry plantation at Farmy & Foods faces a significant challenge with powdery mildew, a fungal disease that affects the leaves of cherry trees.
-The disease manifests as white powdery spots on leaves, potentially leading to poor crop yield and reduced product quality.

-Currently, employees spend approximately 30 minutes inspecting each tree for signs of mildew and applying treatments where necessary.
-With thousands of trees across multiple farms, this process is time-consuming and unsustainable.
+Farmy & Foods faces a significant challenge with powdery mildew, a fungal disease that impacts cherry leaves.
+This disease appears as white, powdery spots and can significantly reduce crop yield and quality.
+Currently, the manual inspection process for identifying mildew is labor-intensive, requiring 30 minutes per tree and making it unscalable for thousands of trees spread across multiple farms.

-This project leverages machine learning to build an automated mildew detection system.
-The system analyzes images of cherry leaves to instantly determine whether a leaf is healthy or infected, streamlining the inspection process and improving scalability.
+The goal of this project is to leverage machine learning to automate the detection of powdery mildew in cherry leaves using image classification.
+The solution will provide real-time predictions and farm-wide insights, enabling stakeholders to prioritize treatment efficiently and reduce operational costs.

 ## Dataset Content